Marion in her own words

-I have been teaching photography for 12 years and, since 2014, have run photography workshops in Portugal and Vancouver with my colleague, Fernando Picarra.
+I've taught photography for several years and, from 2014 to 2021, offered photography tours and workshops in Portugal and Vancouver with my colleague, Fernando Picarra.

 I am passionate about teaching and love helping others “see” with new eyes and capture images either in photography or in paintings that make their heart sing.
 I am a member of the Arts Council of Surrey, Langley Arts Council and the Arts Council of New Westminster.

 Currently, my artistic expression includes intuitive, spontaneous abstract impressions in acrylic, watercolour, pen and ink on paper and canvas, as well as alcohol ink on Yupo paper.
 I enjoy mark making with everything from brushes and found objects with paint to oil pastels, Posca Pens, markers, and charcoal.

-I have recently returned from living in a small village near Sintra, Portugal and look forward to teaching a variety of art and photography workshops in Vancouver and surrounding area.
+I moved to Fort Langley after living in a small village near Sintra, Portugal for three years.
+I enjoy to teaching a variety of art and photography workshops in Langley and surrounding area.